runtimeverification/rv-predict/docs/src/docs/quickstart.rst

   trace when running my program with RV-Predict.

 Reason
-  Because the execution trace is done through a Java Agent, the code logging the execution runs as part of the logged application itself.
-Hence, the call stack of the logging code adds on top of the call stack of the logged process.
+  The execution trace to be analyzed is collected by RV-Predict using a Java agent, which means that the call stack of the logging module adds on top of the call stack of the original application.

 Advice
   Try increasing the stack size of the logged program by passing the ``-Xss``